Hailiax/HLX/HeLX/README.md

 Plans to utilize a JIT compiler

 HeLX - Hyperbolic Ecmascript Language eXtention
-Named after ECMAScript because a lot of ideas were taken from it.
-Inspiration was also taken from Haskell, Python, Lisp (Scheme & Clojure), Fortran, Prolog, and Java.
+Named after ECMAScript because it's the basis of HeLX.
+However, many ideas were also taken from Haskell and Python.